voncloft/Voncloft-OS/README.md

 - perl - might have errors will fix as a need be basis (again your own risk - I can be lazy)
 - chessx - needs testing and its dependencies
 - scid_vs_pc - needs testing
+**bugs:**
+- mesa fails to build opengl drivers for virtualbox, building by hand....does don't know why

 **Programs to be added in the future:**
 - KDEVELOP

-**Other:**
-- Everything in workbench is files that continuously get changed and tarballed for later
-- Everything in working_on/sort_later needs to be tested.
-- Will use a spare PC to test everything on or a virtual box

-**Updates:**
-- Not EVERYTHING will be updated, at best it is at my leisure on packages I view worth my while.
-- Packages are checked via the "updates" in /Voncloft-OS (Always a work in progress) - I will review the updates before pushing them to github
-- Updates can be viewed here: http://voncloft.dnsfor.me/updated

-**Workon next:**
-- PHP: needs to not overwrite httpd existing config files upon upgrading
-- Hollywood: dependencies and install script
-- Cinnamon has been put on hold as of 4/5 - due to systemd dependencies, which I am doubting whether or not to use
-- work on all universal user passes on vpn
-- need to fix lxdm pamd.d file
-- KDEVELOP
-- Work on **Needs Testing**

-**bugs:**
-- mesa fails to build opengl drivers for virtualbox, building by hand....does don't know why

 **SPECIAL FOLDERS:**
+- REPOS: all packages categorized for my OS
 - logs: whats been done to repo
 - logs/YEAR: html layout of updates
 - logs/old-test-updates: applied updates after script has been ran